alok-ai-lab/DeepInsight3D_pkg/README.md

 10. `Parm.UsePrevModel`

-    DeepFeature is running in multiple stages.
+    The iterative way runs in multiple stages.
 If you want to avoid running CNN multiple times then set these values as ‘y’ (yes); i.e., the previous weights of CNN will be used for the current model.
 This way, the processing time is shorter, however, performance (in terms of selection and accuracy) would be lower.
 The default setting is ‘n’ (no).

 11. `Parm.SaveModels`